The business world is changing fast, and if you’re reading this, it’s probably because you’ve been paying attention.

 2. Cloud and web-based project management software

 Cloud project management software delivers its functionality through the web.
-Users simply visit a website, log into their accounts, and get to work.
+Users simply visit a website or app, log into their accounts, and get to work.
 All of the data and application capabilities are housed in third-party data centers managed and maintained by the PM software provider or a specialist vendor that the PM solution provider partners with.

 This arrangement forces you to entrust your data to a third-party vendor.
-You can run into some performance challenges if you don’t have a good internet connection.
-However, cloud and web-based solutions have become the primary way of delivering PM software in the industry, and with good reason.
+You can run into some performance challenges if you don’t have a good internet connection (though some solutions offer the ability to work offline as well).
+Cloud and web-based solutions have become the primary way of delivering PM software in the industry, and with good reason.
 By using the cloud, organizations get the following:

-- Access to the software wherever there’s an internet connection.
+- Access to the software wherever there’s an internet connection (and sometimes where there’s not).
 Your employees can get the job done at home, in the field, or, if there’s an emergency, when they’re on vacation, all without sacrificing functionality or having to jump through hoops, asking colleagues to perform tasks for them.

 - Low initial costs for deploying the technology, as you don’t have to buy software licenses or invest in data center hardware to support the system.
 Instead, you pay a subscription fee based on the number of resources you need, and usually an initial contract fee.
 The upfront costs are much lower than with desktop-based options, so businesses that couldn’t afford PM software in the past now can.